My friends and family would complain, “When are you getting a cell phone? Join the modern world already!”

 But, I was a holdout.
-I had no desire to be reached while I was taking a stroll in Central Park or chilling out somewhere enjoying some down time.
+I had no desire to be reached while I was taking a leisurely stroll in Central Park or enjoying some down time somewhere.
 Which we all need, but many of us do not get.

 My brother-in-law yelled, “You can’t just take off to California and not be able to contact your family!
 Enough is enough with this ‘no cell-phone’ nonsense!”

 I said, “Okay, I’ll get a cell phone.”
 And, within a few hours I had one.
-That’s how fast things happen in our modern world.
+That’s how fast things happen in the modern world.

 In California, I was sequestered in the hotel room for seventy-two hours while being subjected to various forms of testing: psychiatric tests, cooking tests, and an overall evaluation by the producers.

-The second day, during my call home, I started developing a slight pain in my jaw and on the side of my neck where I favored holding the phone.
+The second day, during my call home, I started developing a slight pain in my jaw and on the side of my neck where I favored resting the phone.
 It was a weird ache.
-I thought maybe it was from the way I was tilting my head while on the phone.
+I thought maybe it was from the way I was tilting my head while talking.
 So I made sure to keep my head in a straight upright position and not tilt to one side or the other.

 By day three of using my new phone for approximately thirty minutes, I felt constriction in my neck and a definite pain developing in my thyroid.
 It was intense!
-I didn’t have a cold or a sore throat, but I was clearly feeling the effects of holding a cell phone on my face, near my neck.
+I didn’t have a cold or a sore throat, but I was clearly feeling the effects of holding a cell phone near my thyroid.

 The thyroid gland is damaged by radiation.
 The cell phone emits low-levels of non-ionizing radiation.